drummonds/bytestoneblog/content/posts/Gokrazy/_index.md

 ### Hello world

-The most basic program.  you can see that it has run in the online web statuts
+The most basic program.  you can see that it has run in the online web status
 ```go
 package main